-As recently reported, there are several GPB capital fraud lawsuits by investors who are concerned with 100% loss.
+As reported earlier, there are several GPB capital fraud lawsuits filed by investors who are concerned with 100% loss of their investments.

-GPB was taking a break from raising new money to concentrate on straightening out the bookkeeping and financial statements of both large funds.
-Soon after, it said it was restating 2015 and 2016 financial statements of certain funds as part of an accounting review.
-And in November, the firm’s auditor, Crowe LLP, resigned.
+GPB was taking a break from raising new money and concentrating on straightening their accounting and financial statements of large funds.
+After some time it said that it was repeating 2015 and 2016 financial statements of certain funds as part of an accounting review.
+After that in November, the firm’s auditor Crowe LLP resigned.

-Holdings said on Monday that the FBI made an unannounced trip last week to the investment firm’s office in New York.
+Holdings said on Monday that the FBI raid the investment firm’s office in New York last week.

-Reported that the Financial Industry Regulatory Authority Inc. and the Securities and Exchange Commission launched investigations into GPB, citing industry sources.
+Industry sources stated that the Financial Industry Regulatory Authority Inc. and the Securities and Exchange Commission launched investigations into GPB.

-The company has been working on enhancing its oversight and auditing As we move forward our portfolio companies are secure and well-positioned for the future.”
+The company said that it has been working on enhancing its oversight, auditing, and moving forward.
+It also said that their portfolio companies are secure and well-positioned for the future.

 Registered repetitions from dozens of independent broker-dealers offered the high risk, high-commission private placements.
-“We will continue to collaborate with queries and are confident that Private placement funds, which invest in automobile dealerships and the waste management sector.
+The company said, “We will continue to cooperate with inquiries and are confident in Private placement funds which invest in automobile dealerships and the waste management sector”.

-In August, the company said The attention of the SEC’s inquiry was that the accuracy of disclosures made GPB has spent much of the past year dealing with a variety of problems.
+In August, the company said that the aim of the SEC’s inquiry was that the accuracy of disclosures made by GPB that it has spent much of the past year dealing with a variety of problems is true or not.

 Tom Barron has Bachelors Degree from Michigan State, MBA from University of Miami and worked as equities trader for Bank of America.
 When he is covering investment news, he is spending time with his family.
 Hobbies include golf and travel.